 In our second semi-irregular instalment of Defending the Indefensible, Will Sloan looks at Jerry Lewis' final directorial effort, 1983's Cracking Up.

-Andrew Parker and Toronto Underground Cinema proudly present the DEFENDING THE INDEFENSIBLE film series starting MARCH 4, 2011.
+and Toronto Underground Cinema proudly present the DEFENDING THE INDEFENSIBLE film series starting MARCH 4, 2011.
 Film criticism is a strange business these days.
 In years prior to the rise of the Internet, it seemed like only a select few knowledgeable film critics held sway over the fickle viewing public.
-Now, it seems […]
+Now, it seems as if […]